Christian Aid: Criticism

 The development economist Paul Collier in his book The Bottom Billion suggests that Christian Aid "deeply misinformed" the UK electorate in 2004 and 2005 with a campaign against reducing trade barriers in Africa.
 He says the campaign was based on a "deeply misleading" study conducted by an economist without the requisite expertise and whose purported review "by a panel of academic experts" was by two people whom the economist had himself chosen and who were also "not noted for their expertise on international trade".
 He quotes an unnamed official at the British Department of Trade and Industry as saying "they know it's bad, but it sells the T-shirts".

 Several of the Britain's leading foreign aid charities, including Christian Aid, British Red Cross, Save the Children, and Oxfam, have been criticized for paying what some alleged to be excessive salaries to some of their managers.
 In 2013, Christian Aid's CEO was paid £126,206 and four other staff members were paid between £80,000 and £90,000.
 Christian Aid's response to this was: "We want to reassure you that we make every effort to avoid paying higher salaries than are necessary.
 We pay our staff salaries the same as, or below, the median of other church-based and/or international development agencies."

 Legal action by Zionist Advocacy Center

 In March 2023 Christian Aid commented on a legal action taken against the organisation by the Zionist Advocacy Center.
-The legal action was commenced in 2017, and was rejected by the US courts in September 2022.
+The legal action was commenced in 2017.
 The legal action alleged that Christian Aid was "virulently anti-Israel" and had fraudulently obtained funding from the US government.
 Patrick Watt, the chief executive for Christian Aid, said: "I don’t believe … this case was brought against us in the belief that it had legs.
 I think it was brought against us in an effort to throw sand in the wheels of our advocacy and to make working on IOPT [Israel and the occupied Palestinian territory] very expensive."
+The case was dismissed in a US court in June 2021 "for lack of personal jurisdiction," without reaching the merits of the case.
+Christian Aid said it was an act of "lawfare" against organizations that help Palestinians, while the director of the plaintiff said “Only when it appears to me that organisations have crossed the line into actionable conduct do I start legal proceedings.
+Moreover, on two occasions so far [including against Norwegian People’s Aid], the United States government has agreed with me, resulting in millions of dollars in recoveries."

+Sponsoring churches

+The charity is acts as the "official relief, development and advocacy agency" of its 41 Sponsoring Churches in Britain and Ireland.
+These are: